 “Professional, caring, observing, and intelligent.
 A few of the qualities I look for in a good Attorney.
 I found them in Cleary Law.
 Miss Eleanor helped me and I'd recommend her to anybody that I know needs an Attorney!”Client in Sumter

 “I have never been more satisfied with an attorney than I have been with Eleanor Cleary.
 You are definitely the attorney in Columbia I recommend to all my friends and colleagues.
 THANK YOU Ellen.”Client in Charleston.

-She is a member of the South Carolina Association of Criminal Defense Lawyers (SCACDL), and the National College for DUI Defense.
-Ellen is admitted to practice in all South Carolina Courts, the United District Court for the District of South
+She is a member of the South Carolina Association of Criminal Defense Lawyers (SCACDL), the National Association of Criminal Defense Lawyers (NACDL), and the National College for DUI Defense.
+Ellen is admitted to practice in all South Carolina Courts, the United District Court for the District of South Carolina.

 Eleanor “Ellen” Duffy Cleary is a solo practitioner in downtown Columbia, South Carolina.
 She focuses her practice on criminal defense and DUI defense, both at the trial level and the post-conviction level.
 She represents clients before municipal, magistrate, and general sessions courts, as well as administrative boards and appellate courts.
 She has also appeared numerous times before the board of the South Carolina Department of Probation, Parole, and Pardon Services.
 In November 2000, she began working as an appellate defender at the Office of Appellate Defense (now a division of the South Carolina Commission on Indigent Defense).
 She argued on behalf of indigents convicted of state crimes, ranging from murder to possession of drugs.
 She has argued dozens of times before the South Carolina Court of Appeals and the SC Supreme Court.
 She has submitted briefs on numerous legal issues relating to substantive and procedural criminal law.